muratkeremozcan/angular-playground/README.md

 ### Start Cypress

-Serve your app with `yarn start` and on another tab start Cypress with `yarn cypress:open`.
+Serve your app with `npm run start` and on another tab start Cypress with `npm run cypress:open`.

-To execute the tests in CI or without the test runner UI locally, use `yarn cypress:run`.
+To execute the tests in CI or without the test runner UI locally, use `npm run cypress:run`.

 </details>